maciejpirog/grzb/README.md

 __grzb__ is available on [Docker Hub](https://hub.docker.com/repository/docker/maciejpirog/grzb/general).
 Just remember to bind the directory that contains the program you want to verify to the container's `/home` directory:

 ```
-docker run --rm -t -v ~/projects/grzb/examples:/home maciejpirog/grzb:latest -v factorial.while
+docker run --rm -t -v ~/projects/grzb/examples:/home maciejpirog/grzb:latest -v factorial.imp
 ```

-Note that `-v factorial.while` are the arguments given to __grzb__, where `factorial.while` is a file stored in the `~/projects/grzb/examples` directory.
+Note that `-v factorial.imp` are the arguments given to __grzb__, where `factorial.imp` is a file stored in the `~/projects/grzb/examples` directory.

 :information_source: You can also download and run the Docker __grzb__ image from within Emacs.
 When in `grzb-mode`, simply hit `C-c C-d C-c` (or `C-c C-d C-p` for verbose output).